EricajKane/ericajkane.github.io/R Usage Analysis/READ ME.md

-# R Usage Analysis
+##Is R outdated?
-Using data from the 2021 Kaggle Machine Learning & Data Science Survey, I ran a multiple logistic regression and a decision tree to find the factors that increased the likelihood of using R. Then I created an infographic explaining the background and results.
+Transformed the business question, 'Is it worth learning R for data analytics?' into a series of research questions.
+Applied decision trees, logistic regression, and descriptive statistics to analyze the data and shared the findings in an infographic to clearly communicate the insights